-Camilla is currently on attachment with the Bush Theatre, as part of their Emerging Writers Group.
-Commissioned by them, she is writing In This House That We Have Built, a play set in Ballyvadlea in County Tipperary, and based loosely on the true story of a woman who was burned alive there in the 1800s.
-Her RSL Brookleaze Grant will enable her to journey to Ballyvadlea, and to spend a week there, getting to know the place and researching her story.
+Commissioned by the Bush Theatre, Camilla is writing In This House That We Have Built.
+Her RSL Brookleaze Grant enabled her to journey to Ballyvadlea, and to spend a week there, getting to know the place and researching her story.

 Chris Monks (£1000, Autumn 2016)

 Chris will spend his grant buying time away from teaching to concentrate on his current project, Wainwright in Love, a play with music.